 THE RACCOON COUNTY MUSIC FESTIVAL at Century Village Museum in Burton, OH was a yearly event from 1977 until 1989.
 Thereafter the festival was held intermittently until finally it stopped running after 1999.
 In 2006, the festival was revived as a celebration of the Geauga County Bicentennial.
 The name for festival comes from the name of the host county, Geauga, which is said to be derived from the word “sheauga,” a Native American word meaning “raccoon”.
+Casey Hoy and his friends came up with the name idea as they planned the first festival!

 The first festival was held on July 4, 1977, which followed on the heels of our National Bicentennial, which had cultivated a countrywide interest in American history and tradition.
 The festival was originally conceived as a venue for the performance of tunes and songs passed down through the generations via the oral tradition.
 Over the years, the festival has taken many forms, but it has always focused on traditional American music.
 In the past, festival events have included fiddle, banjo, and flat picking guitar contests, an open stage, clogging, fiddle workshops, spontaneous “jamming”, and main stage performances by local and nationally touring performers.